Skip to content

 Queue #10

-(No such service) Executes Data Platform user-reported event tasks 1 Scale when having a large volume of user-reported events
+(No such service) Executes data platform user-reported event receiving function tasks 1 Scale when the volume of user-reported events is large

 worker-11